kubeflow/website/content/en/docs/gke/deploy/deploy-cli.md

 ## Configure Kubeflow

+* **${KF_NAME}** - The name of your Kubeflow deployment.
+  If you want a custom deployment name, specify that name here.
+  For example,  `my-kubeflow` or `kf-test`.
+  The value of KF_NAME must consist of lower case alphanumeric characters or '-', and must start and end with an alphanumeric character.
+  The value of this variable cannot be greater than 25 characters.
+It must contain just a name, not a directory path.
+  You also use this value as directory name when creating the directory where your Kubeflow  configurations are stored, that is, the Kubeflow application directory.

+* **${KF_DIR}** - The full path to your Kubeflow application directory.

 There are certain parameters that you must define in order to configure how and where kubeflow is defined.
 These are described in the table below.